-Ready to lose the bulk of that heavy, overstuffed suitcase and experience the freedom that comes with traveling light?
-Here’s how to whittle down your travel bag without really giving up the things you need and want most on the road.
+While that may seem impossible, we’ll let you in on a little secret: there’s nothing quite like losing the bulk of that heavy, overstuffed suitcase and experiencing the freedom that comes with traveling light.
+So say goodbye to your chronic overpacking days!
+Here’s how to make your luggage weigh less without really giving up the things you really need on the road.

+Picking the right kind of bag for your trip is the first step to packing light.
 Do you usually travel to cities where your bag will only see paved roads and backs of taxis?
-If so, a rolling suitcase may be your best option.
-If your travels take you on dirt roads and onto backs of crowded buses, a lightweight backpack should be your go-to luggage.
-Either way, be sure to pick a model that won’t add bulk: The Load Warrior 22 weighs in at only 5 lbs 13 oz (2.6 kg) and can easily hold all of the clothes and travel accessories of the minimalist traveler.
-Ultra on-the-go travelers may perfect the 2 lb 9 oz (1.2 kg) Systems Go Backpack, which was designed to work specifically with Pack-It™ Cubes, making it ultra organized.
+If so, a rolling suitcase like the Expanse Wheeled Duffel 135L/34” might be your best option.
+If your travels take you on dirt roads or into crowded buses, a lightweight backpack like the Global Companion 65L should be your go-to luggage.
+Either way, be sure to pick a lightweight model that won’t add bulk.
+The Expanse Wheeled Duffel weighs just 8 lbs but has a massive 135 liters of space.
+The Global Companion 65L, on the other hand, only weighs 5 lbs 2 oz.
+While it only has a 65-liter capacity, it can easily hold all of the clothes and travel accessories of a minimalist traveler.
+Minimalist on-the-go travelers may prefer the Wayfinder Backpack 40L, which weighs a super-light 2 lbs 9 oz.)

 2. Lose the Bulky Wallet

 Before you leave, clean out your wallet of all useless junk (old receipts, grocery store cards, business cards, random foreign currency from past travels) and leave anything you don’t need (additional credit cards, for example) at home.
 Consider getting an undercover neck wallet, which can securely hold money, credit cards, and your passport while making them easily accessible.

 3. Pack a Tablet Rather Than a Computer